SAP/ui5-typescript/README.md

 ## Status

+Starting with version 1.116.0, the UI5 type definitions are provided for general use.

+We encourage you to use UI5 with TypeScript for an improved development efficiency and experience.
+TypeScript itself keeps evolving and we try to further improve the UI5 type definitions, so there could be potential incompatible changes between versions of the type definitions.
+However, such incompatibilities would only affect the compilation of your code but will not cause runtime issues in your application.
+Plus, there are various ways to easily deal with them: you can, for example, simply keep using the previous version of the UI5 type definitions together with an updated UI5 runtime.<br>
+To keep track of any significant changes, observe the [Release Notes](releasenotes.md).

-The type definitions provided for UI5 are in an experimental **_Beta State_**.
-Significant changes can occur, including potential **breaking changes**.
-See the [respective section](#what-does-it-mean-that-the-type-definitions-are-in-experimental-beta-state) above for details on the status and the [release notes](releasenotes.md) for significant changes.
+ Lower versions are in an experimental **_Beta State_** and significant changes on the way to 1.116.0 can be looked up in the [release notes](releasenotes.md).

 ## Support